MosElAgab/adv-sql-rental-store/README.md

 # adv-sql-rental-store
 ---

-Video streaming services are all well and good, but they lack a certain physical quality.
-Not to miss out on a questionable business venture, Northcoders is bringing back the **video rental store**!

 Business is somewhat slow at the moment (surprisingly!) so we've been tasked to start thinking about how we store our data.
 At the moment we have the following three tables:

 -   stores